Resources for Families, some updates for 2024

 If you are concerned your child might have a developmental delay, the Child Find program can help you.
 Do a search for “Child Find” followed by the name of your state.

 For information about mental illnesses of all types, The National Institute of Mental Health is a helpful resource.
 SAMSHA is a national resource for help with substance abuse and mental health.
-Visit https://www.samhsa.gov/find-help/national-helpline
+Visit https://www.samhsa.gov/find-help/national-helpline.
+Also you may call 988.
+This is a new nationwide hotline for mental health.

 If you, or someone you know, is affected by domestic violence, www.thehotline.org is very helpful.